kej715/COS-Tools/fortran/README.md

 # FORTRAN 77 Compiler
-This directory and its subdirectories contain _KFTC_ (Kevin's FORTRAN Compiler), an implementation of a FORTRAN 77 compiler and its supporting runtime and intrinsic function libraries for COS 1.17.
+This directory and its subdirectories contain _kFTC_ (Kevin's FORTRAN Compiler), an implementation of a FORTRAN 77 compiler and its supporting runtime and intrinsic function libraries for COS 1.17.
 The original compiler provided by Cray Research, Inc. was lost from the COS 1.17 image recovered for the
-[Cray simulator](https://github.com/andrastantos/cray-sim). _KFTC_ is intended to fill this gap for hobbyists interested in experiencing FORTRAN programming in the COS 1.17 environment.
+[Cray simulator](https://github.com/andrastantos/cray-sim). _kFTC_ is intended to fill this gap for hobbyists interested in experiencing FORTRAN programming in the COS 1.17 environment.
 The compiler is strongly influenced by, but not identical in functionality to, the original Cray compiler as documented by
 [CFT77 Reference Manual](http://bitsavers.trailing-edge.com/pdf/cray/CFT/SR-0018B_CFT77_Reference_Feb88.pdf).

-_KFTC_ is a single pass, recursive descent parser.
+_kFTC_ is a single pass, recursive descent parser.
 It parses FORTRAN 77 source code and produces CAL (Cray Assembly Language) source code as output.
 The [CAL assembler](../README.md#cal) can then be applied to produce Cray X-MP relocatable object code, and the [LDR linking loader](../README.md#ldr) can be applied to the object code to resolve external